 Be Mindful of Space and Layout

 Large, clickable icons are the best option for navigation purposes.
-Making your website navigable through keyboard as well as mouse is another way to make it more accessible.
+Making your website navigable through the keyboard, as well as the mouse, is another way to make it more accessible.
 Spaces between fields reduce frustration and overall make it much easier to distinguish between what should be clicked and what can be clicked.
-Making your website mobile optimized is another big boost as navigating a desktop site on a mobile platform can be uncomfortable.
+Making your website mobile-optimized is another big boost as navigating a desktop site on a mobile platform can be uncomfortable.
 Websites for disabled persons often adhere to these principles and avoid the flashy layouts for something more simple and straightforward, a good design choice overall.